Tag: AI Sovereignty

 The Compute Dependency Ledger

 • Supply Chain: Meta remains dependent on vendor availability, pricing, and export controls.
-Google’s sovereign stack provides an internal roadmap, reducing exposure to external shortages or geopolitical constraints.
+Google’s sovereign stack reduces exposure to shortages or geopolitical constraints.

 • Optimization and Cost: Meta’s models must be tuned to external hardware.
-Conversely, Google benefits from deep co-optimization between its TPUs and its software stack.
-This vertical integration allows Google to achieve lower costs per inference and sovereign economies of scale.
+Google benefits from deep co‑optimization between TPUs and its software stack, achieving lower costs per inference.

-• Strategic Risk: Meta’s reliance on external vendors exposes it to supply bottlenecks and pricing volatility.
-Google’s infrastructure sovereignty shields it from these risks, anchoring its position as the more resilient player in the long game.
+• Strategic Risk: Meta’s reliance on external vendors exposes it to bottlenecks and volatility.
+Google’s infrastructure sovereignty shields it from these risks, anchoring its long‑term resilience.

 The Decisive Battleground: Image and Video Generation

-Meta’s Mango model focuses on image and video generation because these features are the “stickiest” drivers of user retention in consumer Artificial Intelligence applications.
+Meta’s Mango model focuses on image and video generation because these features are the “stickiest” drivers of user retention in consumer AI applications.
 By targeting this layer, Meta hopes to bypass the entrenched search and text dominance of its rivals.

 Conclusion

 Meta’s Mango and Avocado are ambitious bids to reclaim a seat at the sovereign table.
-But by entering the race after the infrastructure and user habits have already begun to ossify, the firm is navigating a high-risk terrain.
+But by entering the race after infrastructure and user habits have already ossified, the firm is navigating a high‑risk terrain.

 • AI Is Splitting Into Two Global Economies